l11ama/duetable/README.md

 * `upper_meter` - upper meter for the regenerated melody
 * `lower_meter` - lower meter for the regenerated melody
 * `bpm` - tempo for the regenerated melody
+* `sleep_with_note` - specify if the midi player has to sleep with the note duration or time calculated from tempo and meter
 * `regenerator` - specify method for regenerating recorded midi notes, possible values are:
   * `HttpMuptRegenerator` - regenerates melody using MUPT API
   * `MuptWithMarkovChainRegenerator` - first regeneration is executed with MUTP API and all other iterations with MarkovChain